 Seabed Mining Register

 1. The Secretary-General shall establish, maintain and publish a Seabed Mining Register in accordance with the applicable Standards and taking into consideration Guidelines.
-Such register shall contain the following information [except to the extent it is Confidential Information]:
+Such register shall contain the following information except to the extent it is Confidential Information:

 (a) The names of the Contractors and the names and addresses of their Designated Representatives;

-(b) The applications made by the various Contractors and the accompanying documents submitted in accordance with Regulation 7 including any revisions ;
+(b) The applications made by each [] Contractor and the accompanying documents submitted in accordance with Regulation 7 including any revisions ;

-(c) A copy of each Council decision to award, extend, suspend or terminate, a contract including the rationale, and the terms of the various Exploitation Contracts in accordance with Regulation 1, including copies of the approved Plans of Works, and any substantial modifications to the plans of work;
+(c) A copy of each Council decision to award, extend, suspend or terminate, an Exploitation Contract including the rationale, and the terms of the various Exploitation Contracts in accordance with Regulation 1, including copies of the approved Plans of Works, and any substantial modifications to the plans of work;

+[(c) bis The Exploitation Contract and its schedules in accordance with Regulation 17;]

 (d) The geographical extent of Contract Areas and Mining Areas to which each relate;